QuixiAI/OpenChatML/README.md

 ```
 [BOS]<|im_start|>system
 You are a function calling AI model.
-You are provided with function signatures within <tools></tools> XML tags.
+You are provided with function signatures after the `<|function_list|>` tag.
 You may call one or more functions to assist with the user query.
 Don't make assumptions about what values to plug into functions.
 Here are the available tools:
 <|function_list|>
 {
   "type": "function",